bshishov/UnityTerrainErosionGPU/README.md

 This project is still in progress.
 Hydraulic erosion requires a bit more parameter tweaking and revisiting the actual implementation.
 But overall it works.

 ## Demo
-Just run `Main` Scene and use mouse to draw water.
-To remove water change `BrushAmount` property in the `CustomTerrain` component to the negative value.
+Just run `Main` Scene and use the mouse to draw modify terrain/water.

 ## How it works
 Explanation is still in progress...